 About Elaine Berk

-My background includes traditional psychotherapy training from Temple University as well as thousands of hours of training and supervision in the fields of hypnotherapy, energy psychology and past life regression therapy.
+My background includes traditional psychotherapy training from Temple University as well as thousands of hours of training and supervision in the fields of hypnotherapy, energy health & healing, and past life regression therapy.

 After working for many years in the upside down world (the world less spiritually focused and guided) -- I had a spiritual awakening and found myself called to do non-traditional work that is more essential in nature.

-As such, today I primarily focus my practice on Past Life Regression Therapy and Energy Psychology.
+As such, today I primarily focus my practice on Past Life Regression Therapy and Energy Health & Healing.

 Traditional Psychotherapy Training